Carolina (2003 film): Plot

 When Carolina complains about it to Millicent, she points out she's dense.
 At the dinner, Albert doesn't bring Debbie who he is supposedly dating.
 Heath does come, and is both met with open hostility, and taken aback by how risqué and free everyone is.
 He leaves early, and Millicent points out he's uptight.

 Albert thoughtfully hires two cleaners to pick up after the dinner.
 He surprises Carolina with a book under his real name, about his great love for her.
 Shocked, she rejects Albert and they cut off ties.
 Heath also disappears, so Carolina spends months alone.

 One day, Maine finally knows she must submit the lottery numbers she's been slowly collecting over the years, but as a minor isn't able to get the ticket.
 Meanwhile, Carolina goes to a bookstore to pick up a book for Millicent.
 The author turns out to be Albert, who is doing a reading from it.
 She gets called away before hearing too much, as her grandmother has died in a car crash.

 Once Carolina is able to recover Millicent's things from her impounded car, they learn she'd been playing Maine's numbers for awhile.
 Her accident most likely occurred while she was going to buy her winning ticket, but Maine doesn't mind as she says winning might have brought her bad luck.

 Aunt Marilyn tells Carolina that Millicent had saved her from her mother's rich parents, who'd almost had her aborted.
-Carolina finally sees Albert, telling him about her passing, and that she saw his note about her.
+Carolina finally sees Albert, telling him about her death, and that she saw his note about her.
 When she says he must have been who she'd been waiting for, he says no, abruptly leaving.

 Three months later, at the Thanksgiving lunch in the countryside, the father of Georgia's baby has moved in and the whole motley crue is there.
 Just as Caroline is saying a few blessings, Albert shows declaring he plans on coming every year onward, and he and Carolina finally kiss.